aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ```

 ## **Enabling the Display Unit label on Chart Value Axis**
-Aspose.Slides for Java allows you to configure a chart to show a unit label on its chart value axis.
+Aspose.Slides for Node.js via Java allows you to configure a chart to show a unit label on its chart value axis.
 This Java code demonstrates the operation:

 ```javascript
     var pres = new  aspose.slides.Presentation();